Packet Sniffing is a colloquial term that refers to the art of network traffic analysis.

 As with tcpdump, WinDump can output network data to the screen for analysis, be filtered in the same way, and also write data to a pcap file for analysis offsite.

 If you’re analyzing traffic on a server with a desktop installed, Wireshark can do it all for you.
-It can collect the data, and then analyze it all in one spot.
-However, desktops are not common on servers, so in many cases, you’ll want to capture the network data remotely and then pull the resulting pcap file into Wireshark.
+The collected packets can then be analyzed all in one spot.
+However, desktops are not common on servers, so in many cases, you’ll want to capture the network data packets remotely and then pull the resulting pcap file into Wireshark.

 At first launch, Wireshark allows you to either load an existing pcap file, or start capturing.
 If you elect to capture network traffic, you can optionally specify filters to pare down the amount of data Wireshark collects.
 Since its analysis tools are so good, it’s less important to ensure you surgically identify the data at collection time with Wireshark.
 If you don’t specify a filter, Wireshark will simply collect all network data that your selected interface observes.

 One of the most useful tools Wireshark provides is the ability to follow a stream.
 It’s probably most useful to think of a stream as an entire conversation.
 In the screenshot below we can see a lot of data has been captured, but what I am most interested in is that Google IP address.
 I can right-click it and Follow the TCP Stream to see the entire conversation.

 If you’ve captured traffic elsewhere, you can import the pcap file using Wireshark’s File -> Open dialogue.
 The same filters and tools that can be used for natively captured network data are available for imported files.